 Diagnosing Non-Hodgkin's Lymphoma requires a great deal of skill, and an expert pathologist.
 Below are just some of the tests and technologies that may be used to achieve a correct diagnosis.
-Click on the menu items on the left for some more detailed information on various diagnostic procedures.
+Click on the menu items below for some more detailed information on various diagnostic procedures.

 How often have you heard that wise old advice, "Get a second opinion"?
 Well that is very good advice, but what many people don't realize is that the second opinion you need most of all is from another pathologist.
 (1) It is the pathologist who determines exactly what you have, not your haematologist or oncologist.
 Since your treatment depends on what you have you need to be certain you have been diagnosed properly before your doctor can recommend any treatment.
 That brings up a second dilemma.
 Lymphoma comes in over 60 different varieties and sometimes it is extremely difficult to be sure which variety you have.
 It is not at all uncommon for two different pathologists to give two different diagnosis.
 Fortunately the treatment as often as not is going to be the same, but that still doesn't lessen the importance of knowing for sure just exactly what you have.
 Here we will try to explain some of the tests you may undergo to determine exactly what type of NHL you have.